microsoftgraph/msgraph-training-aspnetmvcapp/tutorial/add-aad-auth.md

 ## Refreshing tokens

 At this point your application has an access token, which is sent in the `Authorization` header of API calls.
-This is the token that allows the app to access the Microsoft Graph on the user's behalf.
+This is the token that allows the app to access Microsoft Graph on the user's behalf.

 However, this token is short-lived.
 The token expires an hour after it is issued.
 This is where the refresh token becomes useful.
 The refresh token allows the app to request a new access token without requiring the user to sign in again.